-NOTE: The Mini-14® Ranch and Mini Thirty® rifles are like the M1 Garand and many other types of autoloading rifles in that the hammer can fall if the trigger is pulled when the bolt is partially retracted.
+NOTE: The Mini Thirty is like the M1 Garand and many other types of autoloading rifles in that the hammer can fall if the trigger is pulled when the bolt is partially retracted.
 It is important for the shooter to realize that the firing pin cannot contact the cartridge until the bolt is safely locked, regardless of the position of the slide.

 Removal of the gas block assembly is not necessary and is not advisable.
 The gas block assembly is factory fitted using special fixtures and torque tools.
 Attempting to fit the gas block assembly without the required special equipment can result in damage to the components and malfunctioning of the rifle.

-Further disassembly of the RUGER® MINI-14® RANCH or MINI THIRTY® rifles is not required for normal cleaning purposes and should only be performed by a trained armorer who is experienced in
+Further disassembly of the RUGER® MINI THIRTY RIFLE is not required for normal cleaning purposes and should only be performed by a trained armorer who is experienced in firearms repair.